Hillsong Church: Hillsong Young & Free

-Hillsong Young & Free was established in 2012 as a new branch of Hillsong's ministry.
+Hillsong Young & Free was established in 2012 as a new youth branch of Hillsong's ministry.
 Hillsong Church has been successful at adjusting the musical style of their ministries to keep up with changing musical trends.
 Hillsong Young & Free was launched to attract postmillennial youth worshippers.
 The style of music in this particular ministry reflects features of musical genres that are popular with this target demographic, including electronic dance music.
+Laura Toggs and Peter Toganivalu were founders of the collective, while Toggs was also one of the vocalists of Young & Free prior to her resignation from Hillsong in 2023.

 Hillsong Kids

 Hillsong Kids is music designed for and by Hillsong's children's ministry.
 The albums Jesus Is My Superhero and Super Strong God were included on Natalie Gillespie's "Best Christian Children's Albums" lists for 2005 and 2006, respectively (published in Christianity Today).

+Television

+In late March 2022, Network 10 removed Hillsong-produced television programs from its schedules and video on demand service 10Play.
+The removal came amid controversies involving Brian Houston, who resigned from his position as senior pastor after being indicted in a misconduct investigation by the ministry.
+Since then, Brian Houston has announced through X, formerly known as Twitter, that he would be launching a new church in 2024.
+This would consist of weekly services through an online platform.

 Hillsong Channel

-On 9 March 2016 Trinity Broadcasting Network, the American religious broadcaster, announced a partnership with Hillsong that saw their former sub-network, The Church Channel, re-imaged as the Hillsong Channel on 1 June 2016.
-The network was rebranded as TBN Inspire on 1 January 2022, though Hillsong remains a partner in the network.
+On 9 March 2016, Trinity Broadcasting Network (TBN), the American religious broadcaster, announced a partnership with Hillsong that saw TBN's digital terrestrial television (DTT) sub-channel, The Church Channel, rebranded as the broadcast version of Hillsong Channel on 1 June 2016.
+The American linear channel was rebranded as TBN Inspire on 1 January 2022, and the international versions followed suit in April 2022, though Hillsong remained a partner in the network.
+Due to the scandals associated with Brian Houston in relation to Hillsong Church, TBN removed Hillsong Channel from their network.
+It has since been replaced by similar Christian content.
+In substitute to the channel, they will be providing non-pulpit teachings, worship programs, documentary, and a one-hour flagship program.